edriessen/avicii-project/README.md

 # 1. Analyse the songtexts

 To run an analysis, you'll need a connection to the Google Cloud Natural Language API.
 Set up a project in the Google Cloud console and add your `credentials.json` to the project root folder.
 After that, you'll need a `.txt` file for each song that you want to analyse.
-Format each song file this way: `songindex_albumname_songtitle.txt`.
-For the song Peace of Mind by Avicii, the first song on the album TIM, this would be: `1_tim_peace-of-mind.txt`.
+Format each song file this way: `songindex-albumname-songtitle.txt`.
+For the song Peace of Mind by Avicii, the first song on the album TIM, this would be: `1-tip-peace_of_mind.txt`.
 I store the text files of the albums I generate inside a `songs` folder in my project.

 When you have the files ready, you can use `analyse.py` to run the sentiment analysis.
 From this file, you call `save_array_of_dicts_to_excel()`.
 The function takes two arguments: